antoine-royer/WikiBot/README.md

 `/t Hi, I'm fine, nice to meet you ! & de`
 Returns the text translated in german.

+`/t Quomodo vales ? & en la`
+Returns the translated text from latin to english.

 ### ELIZA chatbot